hturnbull93/react-calculator/README.md

 ### Calculator Renders Display

-In `Calculator.spec.js` wrote a test that Calculator should render the Display component
+In `Calculator.spec.js` wrote a test that Calculator should render the Display component.